Toyota Says its Guardian Autonomous Driving Technology Will Amplify Human Control, Not Remove it

 Guardian monitors a 360-degree area around the car at all times.
 With Toyota Guardian, the driver is meant to be in control of the car, except in those cases where Guardian anticipates or identifies a pending incident and employs a corrective response in coordination with a driver's input.

 Suppose a driver sees an obstacle ahead on the road and needs to turn suddenly to the right.
-The Guardian system can steer the car to avoid the object and return the car safety to its lane once the obstacle is passed.
+The Guardian system can help steer the car to avoid the object and return the car safety to its lane once the obstacle is passed.

 TRI opened its press conference at CES with a vivid reenactment of a high-speed three-car crash on California's Interstate 80, where no one was injured.
 The crash was captured from cameras on a TRI research vehicle that was in the process of collecting road data when it was involved in the crash.